 To grant users access to the extension, Looker admins must:

-- Edit an existing model set to add the extension’s model.
+- Create a model set that includes the extension’s model — or edit an existing model set to add the extension’s model.

 The Data Dictionary extension project uses the

 develop permissions or that have Model Set access not set to All will need a Looker admin to grant them

 develop permissions for a model set that includes the